daveadams/sakai-info/README.md

 ## Command Line Usage ##

-After installing the gem, the `sakai-info` program should be found in your PATH.
+After installing the gem, the `sin` program should be found in your PATH.
 For usage details, run:

-    $ sakai-info help
+    $ sin help

 ## Library Usage ##